Malcolm Boyden: BBC Oxford

 Boyden joined BBC Oxford in April 2008 initially as cover for other presenters, beginning his regular slot as the weekday breakfast presenter (7 am – 10 am) in the autumn of the same year.

 As an experienced sports journalist Boyden gained considerable support for his 'I Believe' campaign during the 2008–09 season and made a personal appearance at the U's ground to hand out car stickers to fans.

 Boyden presented the 10 am to 1 pm show.
 His last show on BBC Oxford was on Friday 31 October 2014.

 Current work

 Malcolm swapped the Breakfast show for the 10 am – 1 pm show on 95.
 2FM.
-Boyden is still heard on the radio every weekend across Hereford and Worcester, now presenting a Sunday mid-morning Show from 9 am to noon.
+Boyden was heard on the radio every weekend across Hereford and Worcester, presenting a Sunday mid-morning Show from 9 am to noon.
+In October 2023, Boyden stepped down from BBC Hereford and Worcester, citing changes to the BBC local radio as his reasoning.

 He lives in Bromsgrove with his wife Maxine and their two sons Elliott and Oliver.

 Malcolm is an ardent West Bromwich Albion supporter (often referred to as Boing, Boing Boyden) and also follows Oxford United due to his work with the local radio station.
 Malcolm now hosts the mid morning show on BBC Hereford and Worcester between 10 am and 2 pm.

-Malcolm started a 12-week stint in Saturday mornings for BBC WM on Saturday 14 May 2016.
+Malcolm started a 12-week stint in Saturday mornings for BBC Radio WM on Saturday 14 May 2016.